royratcliffe/ActiveResourceKit/README.md

 launching a new server instance.
 This happens quite quickly; Thin is a fast-loading web server.

-The test launcher script assumes that you have RVM installed.
+The test launcher script assumes that you have RVM installed as well as the expected version of Ruby; see `active-resource-kit-tests/.rvmrc`.
+After installing RVM, install the required Ruby and the required Gems, as follows.

+	cd active-resource-kit-tests
+	rvm install ruby-1.9.2-p320
+	bundle install

 ### Viewing the Test Server Log